Artin Approximation

 has a convergent solution $(\wdh{q}(x,y),\wdh{r}(x),\wdh{s}(y))\in\C\{x,y\} \times\C\{x\} \times\C\{y\} $ but has no algebraic solution $(q(x,y),r(x),s(y))\in\C\langle x,y\rangle\times\C\langle x\rangle\times\C\langle y\rangle$.

 \end{example}

-\begin{example}[Becker Example] (\cite{Be77}) By direct computation we show that there exists a unique power series $f(x)\in\C\llbracket x\rrbracket $ such that $f(x+x^2)=2f(x)-x$ and that this power series is not convergent.
+\begin{example}[Becker Example] \cite{Be77} By a direct computation we can show that there exists a unique power series $f(x)\in\C\llbracket x\rrbracket $ such that $f(x+x^2)=2f(x)-x$ and that this power series is not convergent.
 But, by Lemma \ref{Taylor}, we have:

 \\ Then this system of equations has solutions in $\C\llbracket x\rrbracket \times\C\llbracket y\rrbracket \times\C\llbracket x,y\rrbracket ^2$ but no solution in $\C\langle x\rangle\times\C\langle y\rangle\times\C\langle x,y\rangle^2$, even no solution in $\C\{x\}\times\C\{y\}\times\C\{x,y\}^2$.